 When making your selection, you should note that not all of these materials are created equal.
 In fact, each of these materials has different properties which help to determine their price point.
-Although it may be tempting to select the most inexpensive option initially, purchasing a high quality aluminium bi-fold door is well worth the initial investment.
-To find out why we think they’re the right bi-fold doors choice, let’s take a look at each material up close.
+Although it may be tempting to select the most inexpensive option initially, purchasing a high-quality aluminium bi-fold door is well worth the initial investment.
+To find out why we think they’re the right bi-fold door choice, let’s take a look at each material up close.

 PVC Bi-fold Doors